rbirkaur23/matrix_addition/README.md

 # matrix_addition
-C program to add two matrices.
+C program to input two matrices and perform addition of the matrices.